Houston X Design Week

 Submission

-Provide digital submission by May 15th of the academic calendar year.
+Provide digital submission by July 10, 2026 of the academic calendar year.
 Files shall clearly identify the applicant and the content of the file.
-Applicants will be notified by Friday, May 30, 2025.
+Applicants will be notified by Friday, July 24, 2026.

 1. Your last name_statement